In Line Air Filters and Water Separators

 The most common levels of filtration in order from compressor are as follows:

 Water Separator - The air compression process produces a lot of water!
 No matter what compressor you have.
-A water separator uses a centrifugal action within the filter that spins the air and water against a screen mesh in most cases to knock out "bulk water".
-There will still be water mist and vapor in the air stream, but a water separator is a good first defense.
+Compressed air filter water separators use a centrifugal action within the filter that spins the air and water against a screen mesh in most cases to knock out "bulk water".
+There will still be water mist and vapor in the air stream, but an air line water separator is a good first defense.
 Water separators should still be used even when an air dryer is in the system.
 Air dryers are not meant to handle bulk liquid and a water separator will knock the bulk liquid out of the air stream.

-.01 Micron - This filter is also a coalescing filter designed to capture oil.
+.01 Micron - This air line filter is also a coalescing filter designed to capture oil.